Our experts are from around the world.

 Mexico

-Sergio is the owner and founder of Executive Development- ED, a firm devoted to helping people and organizations thrive.
-Executive Development assists companies in translating Business Strategy into People Strategy through its areas of expertise, Strategy, Leadership, and Organizational Development.
-Sergio has Master's degree studies in Human Development(MHD) at the Universidad Iberoamericana – México.
+Sergio is the founder of Executive Development- ED, a firm devoted to helping people and organizations thrive.
+Executive Development assists companies in translating Business Strategy into People Strategy through its areas of expertise: Strategy, Leadership, Organizational Development, and Risk Management.
+Sergio has a master’s degree in human development (MHD) from the Universidad Iberoamericana – México.

-Sergio I. Vázquez has more than 25 years of experience in the field of Leadership and Organizational Development.
-He has worked as VP of HR for 8 Latin-American countries, Brazil, Venezuela, Colombia, Perú, Chile, Argentina, Uruguay, and Paraguay, and has had country responsibilities in Mexico and Colombia.
-Mr. Vázquez also has a strong manufacturing operations background.
-He has a bachelor's degree in Food Engineering and was also the head of Manufacturing for a leading global food corporation in LATAM.
+Sergio I. Vázquez has more than 30 years of experience in the field of Leadership and Organizational Development.
+He has worked as Corporate VP of HR for 8 Latin-American countries, Brazil, Venezuela, Colombia, Perú, Chile, Argentina, Uruguay, and Paraguay, and has had country responsibilities in México and Colombia.

 United States